 Don’t ship it.
 If you need to send favors or place cards, then check with your hotel about mailing them to your wedding coordinator.
 But try to carry your wedding dress with you so there is as little chance as possible that something happens to it.
 Your dress may have to be searched by airport security, and you can ask your TSA agent to put on a new pair of gloves before touching it.
 A lot of planes have an onboard coat rack, but you might have to keep it in your overhead compartment.
 Bring a heavy-duty garment bag or proper travel box just in case.

 What happens when the wedding’s over and it’s time for our honeymoon?

 You’ll obviously want to spend time alone with your new spouse, but it can be awkward to gracefully separate yourself from your guests.
-You can’t order people not to extend their trip, so you may consider arranging for an upgrade to a private preferred club so you don’t wind up running into everyone in the pool on your first day as husband and wife.
-Some couples also choose to book their honeymoon at a separate hotel nearby so they get a chance to experience more of the area.
+You can’t order people not to extend their trip, so consider arranging for an upgrade to a private preferred club for privacy.
+Some couples book their honeymoon at a separate hotel nearby to experience more of the area.

-You're going to have enough on your plate, so book through a travel consultant to make sure you have someone on the ground back home in case something goes wrong.
-This is the person you’re going to call if your aunt misses her flight or someone in your group wants to change rooms.
+You’ll have a lot on your plate, so book through a travel consultant so there’s someone on the ground in case something goes wrong.
+This is the person you’d call if your aunt misses her flight or someone in your group wants to change rooms.

-Also be sure to discuss travel insurance options for what will literally be one of the most important days of your life.
+Also, discuss travel insurance options for this most important event.
 Keep in mind though, and make sure your guests are aware, that this insurance would apply only to you and not to your entire group.
-Each guest must purchase their own travel insurance in order to be covered.
+Each guest must purchase their own travel insurance to be covered.

-Most importantly – congratulations!
-Enjoy every minute of your engagement and incredible destination wedding (and even more incredible marriage!).
+Most importantly — congratulations!
+Enjoy every minute of your engagement and let a travel consultant help plan your dream destination wedding.